cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 	* Cat 1
 	Imminent threat to life of mother or foetus.
 		* Objective is to deliver baby as rapidly as possible whilst being safe
-		GA is often used.
+		Epidural top-up (if available) or GA otherwise.
+Spinal is associated with ~8-10 minute additional anaesthetic time.
 	* Cat 2
 	Maternal or foetal compromise that is not imminently life threatening.
 	* Cat 3
 	No compromise, but requires early delivery.
 	* Cat 4
 	No compromise, delivery timed to suit the mother and the hospital.
-* With a different techniques
+* With a different techniques:
 	* **GA**
 		* Quick to perform and reliable
 		* Allows fastest delivery of baby